Agency VAs Payment Methods

 With the goal of finding the most affordable, and most trustworthy company to send money to Latin America, our staff researched the various payment companies we use to pay our virtual assistants, along with the various fees associated with sending money to our remote workers in Mexico, South, and Central America.
 This article explains the results of our findings, along with the our choice of companies we’ll be using the pay our Agency VAs from June 2020 (Revised January 4, 2022).

 We can tell you that we crunched some numbers to compare current fees vs new fees using the proposed payment methods, and we realized that 85% of VAs will actually pay lower transfer fees than they currently do.
 The rest will pay the same fees, or slightly higher.
 We learned that on average, Xoom charges about 3% transfer fee.
 Via Payoneer, most people will pay 2% to 2.75%, which is lower for most payments.

 These are the companies we considered during our research for the best platforms to send money to our VAs.
 We focused on our goal of being able to pay our VAs for the long-term, without constantly being limited by the restrictions of the sending limits of the current companies we’ve been using such as Xoom and Remitly.

 VL Agency New Default Payment Methods

-The following are the payment companies that the VL Agency will use to pay our VAs starting on January 1, 2022, unless otherwise told by our company to an individual VA.
+The following are the payment companies that the VL Agency will use to pay our VAs as of June 2022, unless otherwise told by our company to an individual VA.
 The company selected was chosen by focusing on the lowest transfer rates, in order for our VAs to receive the highest amount of money in their countries.

 The company used for payments will depend on the country of residence of each VA